HackBulgaria/AngularJS-1/day4/todo/bootstrap/README.md

 * Create a global function called `TodoCtrl`
 * Require `$scope` as dependency of the controller
 * Attach empty array called `todos` to the scope
 * Add method called `add` to the scope, which adds new object literal to the `todos` array with appropriate `title` and `completed`.
-The `title` property should accept the value of the current todo list, while the value of the `completed` property should be `false`.
+The `title` property should accept the value of the current todo item, while the value of the `completed` property should be `false`.
 * Add method called `remove`, which accepts index and removes the element with the specified index from the `todos` array